Brief History

 AI for the treatment of Mental Health

 We live in a world where 1-in-4 people suffer from mental disorders.
-Healthcare has seen some of the greatest advances in AI recently including early identification of mental health symptoms.
-Certain factors such as a person’s tone, word choice, and the duration of a phrase are considered when studying an individual.
+Healthcare has seen some of the greatest advances in AI recently, including the early identification of mental health symptoms.
+Certain factors, such as a person’s tone, word choice, and the duration of a phrase, are considered when studying an individual.
 Thus, for the millions of people who feel lonely and need the support of friends and psychiatric therapists, AI can build resilience, offer support, and save lives.

 AI in Nutrition